-Give your child about one cup of water (or a type of sports drink) every 15 to 20
+Give your child about 1 cup of water (or a type of sports drink) every 15 to 20 minutes

-minutes during heavy exercise.
-Avoid drinks that have carbonation and caffeine, such
+during heavy exercise.
+Avoid drinks that have carbonation and caffeine, such as soda,

-as soda, energy drinks, or coffee.
-Also, children in hot, humid weather can become
+energy drinks, or coffee.
+Also, children in hot, humid weather can become dehydrated

-dehydrated even faster.
-You should consider decreasing or stopping the activity when
+even faster.
+You should consider decreasing or stopping the activity when it is too